osiam/addon-self-administration/docs/user-registration.md

 ####org.osiam.html.form.extensions

-I you wan't to show own extension fields in the self administration you have to do 3 things (besides from [registering](https://github.com/osiam/server/wiki/detailed_reference_installation#configuring-scim-extension) them in the database)
+If you wan't to show own extension fields in the self administration you have to do 3 things (besides from [registering](https://github.com/osiam/osiam/blob/master/docs/detailed-reference-installation.md#configuring-scim-extension) them in the database)

 First you have to add them to the register.html file